dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 :::info Contact us

-This guide describes dbt Semantic Layer integration guidelines, product roadmap, and connectivity.  <br />
+This guide is for dbt Semantic Layer integration partners and explains integration guidelines, product roadmap, and connectivity.<br />

-To become a formal partner, integrate via the API, or if you have questions or feedback &mdash; **[contact us](mailto:semantic-layer@dbtlabs.com)** for more info.
+To become a formal partner, integrate with the API, or have questions/feedback &mdash; **[contact us](mailto:semantic-layer@dbtlabs.com)** for more info.

 :::